-Based at Westminster Conservatory, our community music school, the WCO is composed of community members and performs in Princeton several times each year.
+Based at Westminster Conservatory, our community music school, the WCO is composed of community members and performs several times each year.

 Rider’s student writing club dedicated to improving the literary life on campus by conducting writing workshops, organizing literary readings and bringing authors to campus.